Remontz/Fullstack-Mern-Tut/Lesson1/UserStories.md

 # User Stories for techNotes
 # User Stories are often formatted: "As a [person], I [need/want] to [do something] because [reason given] ==> which are then broken down into technical task.
+We Need CRUD Operations for Notes and Users, with authentication

 1. -[x] Replace current sticky note system
 2. -[ ] Add a public facing page with basic contact info